 Amendments

 To amend these Articles of Incorporation, the Board of Directors shall adopt a resolution setting forth the proposed amendment and then submit the same to a vote at an annual meeting or special meeting of the Members.
 Written notice setting forth the proposed amendment or summary of changes shall be given to each Member entitled to vote at such meeting within the time and manner provided by law.
-The proposed amendment shall be adopted upon receiving at least a sixty-seven percent (67%) affirmative vote of all unit Owners.
+The proposed amendment shall be adopted in accordance with Washington law.

 Bylaws